Damar Hamlin: Recovery

 On January 3, Hamlin remained at the University of Cincinnati Academic Health Center while sedated and on a ventilator.
 According to his uncle Dorrian Glen, Hamlin was placed on his stomach to help take the pressure off his lungs.
 He also stated that Hamlin's condition was "trending upwards".

 On January 5, Bills cornerback Kaiir Elam said that Hamlin was awake and doing better.
 The same day, the Bills released a statement, saying, "Damar has shown remarkable improvement over the past 24 hours" and "while still critically ill, he has demonstrated that he appears to be neurologically intact.
 His lungs continue to heal and he is making steady progress."

 Trauma surgeon Timothy Pritts said Hamlin was able to communicate by writing on paper or by nodding and shaking his head, since he still had a breathing tube.
 When Hamlin woke up, he was able to follow commands, had full control and feeling in his extremities, and asked who won Monday night's football game by communicating in writing on a clipboard.
 The doctor said significant progress was still needed, but "this marks a really good turning point in his ongoing care."

 On January 6, Hamlin was able to breathe on his own, at which point his breathing tube was removed, allowing him to speak.
-Later that day, he made a brief video call by FaceTime to a Bills team meeting.
+Later that day, he made a brief video call to a Bills team meeting.
 The next day, Hamlin made his first public comments since his cardiac arrest through social media, stating that he was thankful for the love he has received and asked for continued prayers for a "long road" ahead.